 To test for how done then are, just shake the pan a little.
 This gives you a good idea of how much the yolk has cooked so far.
 You may have to do this a few times to get the timing just right, because everyone’s idea of the “perfectly cooked” egg is different, and things from the thickness of the pan, the number of eggs, the size of nonstick skillet and the stove heating unit itself will come into play.

 But it’s easy to test along the way when you’re cooking.
 Don’t be afraid to take the lid off every minute or so.
 Obviously the heat does escape when you take the top off, but it’s not a big deal.
-Especially in a small pan, the heat will build up pretty quick once you put it back on.
+Especially in a small pan, the heat will build up pretty quick once you put the lid back on.

 Fried eggs go great with homemade biscuits, Southern style!
 Or serve them with buttered toast.
 Or in a perfectly cooked fried egg sandwich with ketchup (my grandma used to make me those)!